Optimal Data-Based Binning for Histograms: The Piecewise-Constant Density Model

-It is important to keep in mind that the piecewise-constant density model is not a histogram in the usual sense.
-We use the bin heights to represent the probability density and not the probability mass of the bin.
-Furthermore, we will show that the mean value of the probability mass of a bin is computed in a slightly different way.
+It is important to keep in mind that $h(x)$ is not a histogram, but rather it is a piecewise-constant probability density function.
+The bin heights $h_k$ represent the probability density assigned to the $k^{th}$ bin, and the parameters $\pi_k$ represents the probability mass of the $k^{th}$ bin.

 Given $M$ bins and the normalization condition that the integral of the probability density equals unity, we are left with $M-1$ bin probabilities: $\pi_1, \pi_2, \ldots, \pi_{M-1}$, each describing the probability that samples will be drawn from each of the $M$ bins.
 The normalization condition requires that $\pi_M = 1-\sum_{k=1}^{M-1}{\pi_k}$.
-For simplicity, we assume that the bin alignment is fixed so that extreme data points lie precisely at the center of the extreme bins of the histogram (that is, the smallest sample is at the center of the leftmost bin, and similarly for the largest sample).
-As we will show, this technique is easily extended to multi-dimensional densities of arbitrarily high dimension.
+For simplicity, we assume that the bin alignment is fixed so that extreme data points define the edges of the extreme bins.